 '''

 IF (L <= L' + delta) // saves VCs

+'''

 where delta would have to be chosen reasonably in order to force the construction of larger point-to-multipoint VCs with respect to number of members.
-The delta parameter may be interpreted as a setup cost

-for a point-to-multipoint VC which must be amortized by the bandwidth savings achieved by the introduction of another VC in the multicast distribution forest.
-It is certainly not obvious how to choose delta, but
+It is certainly not obvious how to choose delta, so further study of that parameter is needed.

-'''